deboragoncalves/java-studies/README.md

-Exercises in Java that was done during a course and a training in a company.
+Exercises in Java that was done during the course Java (Udemy) and a training in a company.